biharygergo/card-estimator/src/cli/data/20240601_exploring-different-estimation-techniques.md

 ## 6. Using planning poker for Every Story

-While planning poker is valuable, it’s not necessary for every user story, especially small or well-understood tasks.
+While planning poker is valuable, it's not necessary for every user story, especially small or well-understood tasks.
 Reserve it for complex or high-uncertainty stories to keep sessions efficient.

 ### Solutions: